dalzilio/rudd/README.md

 ## About

-RuDD is a Binary Decision Diagram (BDD) library written in pure Go, without the need for CGo or any other dependendencies.
+RuDD is a Binary Decision Diagram (BDD) library written in pure Go, without the need for CGo or any other dependencies.
 A [BDD](https://en.wikipedia.org/wiki/Binary_decision_diagram) is a data structure used to efficiently represent Boolean functions or, equivalently, sets of Boolean vectors.
 It has nothing to do with Behaviour Driven Development testing.